 On the DSLR side, we stay at Pentax (which is certainly the brand that offers the best quality/price ratio in this family of cameras) with the superb Pentax KP.
 This camera offers everything you would expect from the best APS-C format DSLR.
 The only thing missing is the 4K video, but for less than 1000$, it is already an extremely powerful camera.

 Best camera above 1000$ (but below 2000$)

 So in the DSLR family, the ultimate APS-C format Reflex is undeniably the Nikon D-500.
 It has all the best features of the moment (weatherproof, 4k, stabilization, tilt and touch screen, speed…) and would satisfy even the most demanding professionals.
-But well, we expected nothing less for an APS-C format camera (body only) at more than 1500$.
+But well, we expected nothing less for an APS-C format camera (body only) at around 1500$.

 Best travel camera

 As we are still on a travel blog and we receive many questions about which camera to choose for a trip, here are some tips and suggestions for this specific case.
-There are several criteria to balance when you go on a trip that depend on your photography practice, your way of travelling but also perhaps the destination of your trip.
+There are several criteria to balance when you go on a trip that depend on your photography practice, your way of traveling but also perhaps the destination of your trip.

 - The weight: For us who travel with a backpack, weight is an essential criteria!
 And even if you don’t travel with a backpack, it’s always nice to limit the weight of your luggage a little bit so you can be a more mobile